 As mechanical engineers, we deal with fasteners on almost every project.
 For machine design applications, picking the right fasteners and choosing how many to use can be challenging.
 As with most problems, you can really benefit from stepping back and listing out your requirements.
+Here at Five Flute we like to make a requirements project and use issues to sketch out a quick list of design requirements.
 For bolted and riveted joints, this won’t take long, but will be enormously helpful.

 Slow down, think about requirements

 So what are requirements for a bolted joint?

 At a minimum you should be thinking about the following: What is the purpose of the fastener in this application?
 What loading conditions do I expect the joint to experience?
 What drives the design: Static strength?
 Stiffness?
 Fatigue?
 What is the worst case scenario?
 What is the target safety factor?
 What materials are present?
 Should corrosion be considered?
 Should thermal stresses be considered?
 How will it be assembled?
 Does it need to be taken apart or serviced?
 How long does it need to last?
 How much will it cost?

 Individual applications may require other considerations, but taking 30 minutes to think through the above questions can keep you working efficiently as a designer.